gavJackson/CV/README.md

 The platform became the primary reference for frontend engineers, significantly improving discoverability, onboarding and adoption of the shared component library.
 I also pointed our test tooling at the live examples, ensuring every UI component and all of its configurable variants are regularly tested, checking for visual, functional or accessibility regressions.

-You can access the ICX documentation here: https://proud-glacier-058ef0310.1.azurestaticapps.net/documentation.html
+You can access the ICX documentation [here](https://proud-glacier-058ef0310.1.azurestaticapps.net/documentation.html)

 #### Automated Testing